UBC-MDS/simpler_eda/CONTRIBUTING.rst

 Get Started!
 ------------

 Ready to contribute?

+In general, we ask you to follow the GitHub Flow workflow.

-Here's how to set up `simpler_eda` for local development.
+Here's how to set up simpler_eda for local development.

 1. If you don't have a GitHub, you would need to create one and you would need to install Git for the following steps.
 2. Fork the `simpler_eda` repo on GitHub.